 Wine tasting.
-I’ve only done it twice, and the reason being is that I don’t get to sample many…only one really.
+I’ve only done it twice, and the reason is that I don’t get to sample many…only one really.
 I’m a total lightweight which quickly leads to drunk Alexis, but if you ask best friend Trish drunk Alexis is so much more fun.

 My first experience “tasting” was in Napa which obviously was amaze balls, go big or go home right?
 Napa Valley is like a boozy Disney land for grown ups, only instead of your souvenir being a pair of Minnie Mouse ears, you leave with a buzz an urge to find a karaoke bar, plus your teeth look like you’ve just been sucking on a squids a$$.

 But just this past Summer I planned a well needed get away to go and visit a friend of mine.
-Destination was where orchard meets vineyard, and unbeknownst to me, the wine is also free flowing (watch your back Napa Valley).
+Destination was where orchard meets vineyard, and unbeknownst to me, the wine is free flowing (watch your back Napa Valley).
 It was like a little piece of Canadian heaven, and if I could move there tomorrow I would, and yes, you can come with me Mom.

 So where is this glorious place you ask???
 Summerland, B.C. !!!